 In 2019, the TIMMA Board adopted a policy exempting current residents from the toll.
-In addition, federally owned vehicles are eligible for exemption from the toll in accordance with 15 US Code Sections 1005 and 1006.1 Finally, authorized emergency vehicles satisfying all conditions specified in California Vehicle Code section 23301.5 are also eligible for exemption from the toll.2
+In addition, vehicles used by US Coast Guard personnel or employees living or employed on the Islands or on any vessel berthed at the Islands, or used by dependents of such personnel or employees, are exempt from the toll in accordance with 15 US Code Sections 1005 and 1006.1 Military and naval personnel requiring access to the Islands during the performance of their duties are also exempt from the toll under these statutes.
+TIMMA will work with BATA to implement this federal exemption by providing holders of special nonrevenue FasTrak transponders with free access to the Islands.
+Finally, authorized emergency vehicles satisfying all conditions specified in California Vehicle Code section 23301.5 are also eligible for exemption from the toll.1

-- 1 http://uscode.house.gov/view.xhtml?path=/prelim@title15/chapter19&edition=prelim - 2 https://leginfo.legislature.ca.gov/faces/codes_displayText. xhtml?lawCode=VEH&division=11.&title=&part=&chapter=13.&article=3
+1 http://uscode.house.gov/view.xhtml?path=/prelim@title15/chapter19&edition=prelim